After-Shock/Cloudbox-wiki/FAQ.md

 /bin/sh
 ```

-Run this command to set Bash as your shell:
+Run this command to set bash as your shell:

 ```
 sudo chsh -s /bin/bash <username>